 Blueberry Crumb Pie

-This is the best blueberry pie that any of my family has ever had.
+This blueberry crumble pie is the best blueberry pie that anyone in my family has ever had.

-This is the best blueberry pie that any of my family has ever had.
+This blueberry crumble pie is the best blueberry pie that anyone in my family has ever had.

 MISSBETHANY....you are my new best friend!
 Oh my, was this pie GOOOOOD!
 The only changes that I made was that I thawed my blueberries in a saucepan and added two extra tablespoons of flour, since the reviewers were saying it was a little runny.
 I made the crust using the Butter Flake Pie Crust recipe on this site....(which I highly recommend).This pie was picture perfect!
 The next time I make it, we will refrain from woofing it down until my shutterbug daughter takes a photo to submit!
 Thank you so much!
 Yummm-OOOO!Read More